Eye health resources

 What happens in a first contact lens exam: Step by step

-Every doctor has their own routine or equipment that they use, but typically the exams follow a similar structure.
-In the next few sections, we’ll go over what could be included at ever step.
+Every doctor has their own routine or equipment that they use, but typically these exams follow a similar structure.
+In the next few sections, we’ll go over what could be included at every step.

 Step 1: Check in—early, if you can

-As with just about every doctor’s office out there, the first thing you have to do when you check in is fill out paperwork.
-Some offices will allow you to fill it out electronically before you get there, but if not, grab a pen and take a seat.
-This is why it’s a good idea to get there ahead of time.
+If your eye doctor’s office doesn’t have online paperwork that you can fill out before hand, be sure to get there a little early.
 Paperwork typically includes a medical and family history because many common diseases like diabetes and arthritis can have profound effects on eye health and vision, and some diseases are hereditary.

 Step 2: The pre-test

 When they call you back (this will likely be a technician, not the eye doctor yet), the first thing they’ll usually do is takes some initial measurements.
-This is called “pre-test” and it can include:
+This is called a pre-test and it can include:

 • Collecting your vitals like height, weight and blood pressure